 On top of the difficulty of finding gender-specific rehab in Orange County, women were reaching out to us with one common fear—what will happen to my children if I go to rehab?
 So we specialized in providing a community-based home for recovery, where women and mothers, and all their children, can recover together in a natural, home-like setting.
 Our mission goal is simple: we don’t want a single woman to have live with this debilitating disease because she can’t find rehab options near her in Costa Mesa or Orange County, or is too paralyzed with fear and uncertainty to seek out recovery options.
 We need female-specific recovery centers in our communities because they are tailored to the needs of our mothers, wives, and daughters, and can encourage otherwise hesitant victims to begin their recovery journey.
 There are three major reasons that make gender-specific treatment the industry ideal: It provides a sanctuary for women who may have faced familial or sexual trauma, it provides resources specific to women’s emotional, familial, and physical needs, and it allows us to use the most effective treatment measures based on reliable research and studies.

-Recent advances in medicine have induced a slow but steady adoption of the Biopsychosocial model of medicine, which takes into account the physical, mental, and social health of victims of illness.
+Recent advances in medicine have induced a slow but steady adoption of the Biopsychosocial model of medicine, which considers the physical, mental, and social health of victims of illness.
 No other field of medicine has been more relevant to this model than drug and alcohol rehabilitation.
 It’s been no mystery that violent or emotional trauma is a major factor in addiction among women, with African American women and mothers being at particular risk.
 Rehab for women is important because it offers women a sanctuary from whatever may trigger, feed, or worsen their addiction.
 To separate the women we serve from toxic relationships, whether it’s a spouse, boyfriend, or other enabler, is an essential step to promoting their recovery.
 More so if their addiction is comorbid with another serious prior trauma, be it sexual, physical, or emotional.
 For such women, a gender-specific treatment option provides them a guarantee of safety and protection, and lets them focus on their own recovery with less distractions.
 For some of the women most afflicted with addiction, an all-female community also protects them from dependency on a male partner to supply their addictive substances.
 It takes away a harmful safety net they had in case they were ever unable to get a hold of the substances on their own.
 Doing so promotes an internal loci of control and encourages positive self-healing.
 But rehab for women also protects those who are at a loss from lack of male partner in their life.
 To be able to recover solely with other women and children takes them out of an environment where they may have felt lonely or jealous of others.
 It’s critical to create a positive social environment for women to recover from addiction, and sometimes that means helping them change their social network.

 Addiction is an extremely social issue.
 A lack of socialization can increase the likelihood of substance use disorder.
 Exposure to negative social environments can increase exposure to drugs and alcohol.
 Community-based healing, however, can be an important part of women’s recovery.
 Women tend to be particularly social.
 To have a network of support is an essential tool in their recovery from addiction, both during and after recovery.
 As such, rehab for women provides not just personalized, female-centric recovery, but also builds on lasting social relationships that will empower women to stay substance-free long after their recovery.
 Gender-specific rehabilitation doubles-up on the safe, protective, community healing environment provided by other services like Alcoholics Anonymous and Narcotics Anonymous.